My Super Psycho Sweet 16: Part 3: Plot

-Two years after the events of the previous film, Skye Rotter is moving out of her boyfriend, Brigg and his family's house to New York City for college with her new friend, the free spirited Sienna whom she met on Craigslist.
+Two years after surviving the massacre at BONEYARD Bar and kill her own father (Note: As depicted in My Super Psycho Sweet 16: Part 2 (2010)), Skye Rotter is moving out of her boyfriend, Brigg and his family's house to New York City for college with her new friend, the free spirited Sienna whom she met on Craigslist.
 As she is on the road, Skye receives a call from her estranged sister, Alex Bell, who Skye has not spoken to in the past two years.
 Alex is surprised that Skye wasn't going to tell her that she was leaving.
 She begs Skye to come see her at her grandparents' country house to say goodbye before she leaves.
 Initially, Skye refuses, but is convinced by Sienna to tie up all loose ends before moving on with her life.
 Upon arriving back in Mill Basin, Skye and Sienna are greeted by Nathan Stillo, a 22-year-old man who shows them the way to Alex's after getting lost.
 At Alex's grandparents' house (Bell Manor), Nathan is asked to immediately leave the estate by two of Alex's guests: Leo, Alex's love interest, and Nico, who is ready to have fun no matter what.
 Skye goes inside to find Alex.
 Alex reveals that today is actually her "Sweet 16".

 Stunned and confused at Alex's actions, Skye almost leaves the party but decides to stay for a while longer when Alex becomes worried when she hears Nathan came along with them and unknowingly reveals her location to him.
 She then meets Ami, Alex's friend who tells Skye to lose the drama.
 Alex tells Skye in private that she wanted her over because it is a special day for her, and Skye is the only one who could ever understand what it is like to live with the stigma from being Charlie Rotter's daughter.

 Brynn, a spoiled girl and Nico's girlfriend walks in on the two and is annoyed.
 As day turns into night, Alex tells Skye of how she met Nathan at Zoe's funeral.
 He later became obsessed with her, and is willing to do anything for her love and admiration.
 Nico, Leo, Ami and Brynn tell their perspective of Nathan as "South Basin trash".
 Sienna comes in to tell Skye that Nathan must have ditched the place.
 After trying to talk to Skye, she is forced to wait outside on the top of her car so that Alex can get more bonding time with Skye before they leave.
 Brynn is outside in the back trying to make a call.